vargaeric/class-incremental-learning/README.md

 # Master Thesis Progress Tracking

+## Week 3 (03.11 - 03.17)

+We have continued to write our own implementation of the iCaRL method.
+The current state of the code theoretically includes all components of iCaRL, but we have encountered some issues.
+More precisely, when we use the nearest-mean-of-exemplars, the classification is far worse than it is with the base neural network.
+The execution time is also slow, so it could be improved, but it is not a must.

 ## Week 2 (03.04 - 03.10)

 We have continued to write our own implementation of the iCaRL method.
 The current